Mary Belle Allen

-Mary Belle Allen (November 11, 1922, Morristown, New Jersey –1973, Fairbanks, Alaska) was an American botanist, chemist, mycologist, algologist, and plant pathologist, and a pioneer of biochemical microbiology.
+Mary Belle Allen (November 11, 1922, Morristown, New Jersey – 1973, Fairbanks, Alaska) was an American botanist, chemist, mycologist, algologist, and plant pathologist, and a pioneer of biochemical microbiology.
 With Daniel I. Arnon and F. Robert Whatley, she did breakthrough research discovering and demonstrating the role of chloroplasts in photosynthesis.
 In 1962 she received the Darbaker Prize from the Botanical Society of America for her work on microbial algae.
 In 1967 she was nominated jointly (but unsuccessfully) with Arnon and Whatley for a Nobel Prize.

 The abbreviation M.B.Allen is used to indicate Mary Belle Allen as the author of the description and scientific classification of genera and species.
 (Consult IPNI).

-Career
+Early life and education

 Mary Belle Allen was a daughter of Frederick Madison Allen and Belle W. Allen.
 She had a sister, Dorothy Llewellyn Allen (later Flynn).

-Bachelor's degree

-Allen earned her bachelor's degree with honors in 1941 from the college of chemistry at the University of California in Berkeley, California.
+Allen earned her bachelor's degree with honors in 1941 from the college of chemistry at the University of California, Berkeley.
 She was 19.

-Ph.D. degree

-Allen was accepted as a Ph.D. student of the University of California by Sam Ruben in Berkeley.
+Allen was accepted as a Ph.D. student of the University of California, Berkeley by Sam Ruben in Berkeley.

-Allen is listed as an assistant at the Lawrence Radiation Laboratory at the University of California in Berkeley for 1941-42 and as a chemist for the Manhattan District for 1942-44.
+Allen is listed as an assistant at the Lawrence Radiation Laboratory at the University of California, Berkeley for 1941-42 and as a chemist for the Manhattan District for 1942-44.
 While working with Ruben, she used radioactive tracers to study photosynthesis and chlorophyll.

 Following Sam Ruben's death in 1943, Allen transferred to Columbia University.

 Allen received a DuPont fellowship for 1945-1946 and completed her Ph.D. in physical chemistry at Columbia University in 1946, with a thesis on Phosphorus in Starch.